How do I plan an upgrade strategy for an Amazon EKS cluster?

 - Amazon EKS platform versions

-For more information on Kubernetes upstream versions and major updates, see the following documentation on the Kubernetes website and GitHub:
+For more information on Kubernetes upstream versions and major updates, see the following documentation:

 Understand the Kubernetes deprecation policy